destiny1103/PointL-VTC/README.md

 ## AIS-TPC Graph Dataset

+All data and results will be made public on Google Drive after the manuscript review is completed.
+Link: https://drive.google.com/drive/folders/1QZf8kFaHiBTEUCk9rKtZ4JqtUJS_DDvH?usp=sharing

 ### 1. Dataset Description
 Based on AIS vessel trajectory data, two training datasets are constructed for **GNN trajectory-point clustering**: **TPC1data** and **TPC2data**.
 Both datasets share identical modeling pipelines, feature compositions, and output formats.
 The primary difference lies in the number of trajectories included in each graph, which is designed to evaluate the **robustness** and **generalization capability** of the proposed method under varying trajectory complexity.